naim-2/My-First-Flask-Application/README.md

-# My-First-Flask-Application
+# Simple-Flask-Application
-This is my first Flask application that simply prints out a message "Hello World" when executed.
+This is a simple Flask application that performs basic CRUD operations.

 ## 1. First set up the project as follows:
 Download and install Visual Studio 2019 or Visual Studio 2022